 Find out more about these schemes, including eligibility, below.

-For more information on the scheme, including how to apply, please visit the Mayor of London’s website.
+For more information please visit the Mayor of London’s website.

 The Warm Home Discount is a one off wintertime payment of £150 towards your energy bills.
 The money is not paid to you – it’s applied as a discount on your energy bill between October and March.